 · Mountains of Abarim: The Mountains Beyond.

 b.
 They camped by the Jordan, from Beth Jesimoth as far as the Abel Acacia Grove in the plains of Moab: This was Israel’s current position, on the threshold of Canaan.
 In a few months, they would go from the plains of Moab across the Jordan, into the Promised Land.

 i.
 “The encampments of the thousands of Israel stretched from Beth Jeshimoth…to Abel Shittim…in the lowlands of Moab.
 The distance from these two sites, north to south, was over five miles—a suitable spread for the thousands of the tribes of Israel.”
 (Allen)

 1. (50-53) The command to conquer the inhabitants of Canaan.

 a.
-You shall drive out all the inhabitants of the land from before you: God had a unique role for the nation of Israel in regard to the people of Canaan.
-He used them as an unique instrument of judgment against the Canaanites.
+You shall drive out all the inhabitants of the land from before you: God had a special role for the nation of Israel regarding the people of Canaan.
+He used them as a unique instrument of judgment against the Canaanites.

-b.
-If you do not drive out the inhabitants of the land from before you, then it shall be that those whom you let remain shall be irritants in your eyes and thorns in your sides: If Israel failed to drive the Canaanites out of the land, they could still occupy the Promised Land – but the corrupt practices and heart of the Canaanites would find a place among Israel, and Israel itself would eventually be driven out of the land (it shall be that I will do to you as I thought to do to them).
+a.
+If you do not drive out the inhabitants of the land from before you, then it shall be that those whom you let remain shall be irritants in your eyes and thorns in your sides: If Israel failed to drive the Canaanites out of the land, they could still occupy the Promised Land.
+However, the idolatry and immorality of the Canaanites would find a place among Israel and be a source of constant trouble and irritation.

-ii.
-It is of no use for the church to succeed in the eyes of man – as Israel had succeeded when the occupied the land and became a legitimate nation, instead of an enslaved people – if it merely allows the corrupt practices and attitudes of the world to take root.
-If this happens, the church should expect to be eventually driven from its place of success.
+i.
+The abiding spiritual principle teaches us that it is of no use for the church to succeed in the eyes of man – as Israel had succeeded when they occupied the land and became a legitimate nation, instead of an enslaved people – if it merely allows the corrupt practices and attitudes of the Canaanites to take root among God’s people.
+If, spiritually speaking, a similar thing happens among God’s people today, they should expect to be eventually driven from their place of apparent success or influence.